gitmstoute/pandleau/README.md

 # pandleau

-A quick and easy way to convert a Pandas DataFrame to a Tableau .tde or .hyper extract.
+A quick and easy way to convert a Pandas DataFrame to a Tableau .hyper extract.

 ## Getting Started

 ### Prerequisites

- - If you want to output as a .tde format, you'll need to install TableauSDK directly from Tableau's site [here]( https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm#SDK/tableau_sdk_installing.htm%3FTocPath%3D_____3).
- - If you want to output as a .hyper format, you'll need to install Extract API 2.0 directly from Tableau's site [here](https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm#Extract/extract_api_installing.htm%3FTocPath%3D_____3).
+ - You'll need to install Extract API 2.0 directly from Tableau's site [here](https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm#Extract/extract_api_installing.htm%3FTocPath%3D_____3).
  - Although Tableau's site claims Python 3 is not supported, this module is tested to work fully functional on Python 3.6.

 ### Installing